Skip to content

 Concerning the inspirations for this optimizer

-• DSPY's GEPA for feeding the optimizer program with the raw training data and for formalizing the evolutionary optimization strategy (not the MAP-Elites method used).
+• DSPY's GEPA for feeding the optimizer program with the raw training data and for formalizing the evolutionary optimization strategy (NOT the MAP-Elites method used).

-• AlphaEvolve have been a huge inspiration, more on the motivational side as they didn't released the code.
+• DeepMind's AlphaEvolve have been a huge inspiration, more on the motivational side as they didn't released the code.

 References